Risk Bounds for Over-parameterized Maximum Margin Classification on Sub-Gaussian Mixtures: Proof of the Main Results

-We can see that the two optimization problems have the same solution when all the training data are support vectors, i.e., all the inequalities become equalities in the constraints.
-Based on this observation, \citet{muthukumar2020classification,hsu2020proliferation} have studied the conditions under which the maximum margin classifier $\hat\btheta_{\text{SVM}}$ is identical to the minimum norm interpolator $\hat\btheta_{\text{LS}} $.
-The result is given in the following lemma.
+We can see that the two optimization problems have the same solution when all the training data are support vectors, i.e., all the inequalities become equalities in the constraints \citep{muthukumar2020classification,hsu2020proliferation}.
+Here we derive such an equivalence result for sub-Gaussian mixture models.
+The result is as follows.